Eiyeron/Textbox/README.md

 ## Roadmap
 The library's pretty much functionnal and gives the barebones features as now (the current effects comes from my dead project as freebies).
 Here's a non-exhaustive list of what could be added or changed to make the users' life easier :
 - [ ] Change the callback types into arrays or a class that acts a bit like C#'s delegates.
-- [ ] On JS, there is a quirk on how to calculate a space's width and a custom value is set instead.
+- [ ] On JS, there is a quirk on how to calculate a space's width and a magic cookie is used instead.
 Maybe make this variable part of the settings class.
 - [ ] Implement helper classes such as a status icon or a "Press a button to continue" helper class.
 - [ ] Add more effects
 - [ ] Add more examples